Bankoga/golem/docs/catch_22/05_mirror_of_the_mind.md

 > **TL;DR**: Language reflects Logic.
 Follow me into the dark

 ![mirror_of_the_mind_banner](/docs/catch_22/images/mirror_of_the_mind_banner.jpg)
-> The Light is a Lie
+> The Light is a Lie for The Way is

 [Series Overview](https://medium.com/@bankoga/catch-22-overview-of-an-anthological-pedestal-66458dfb5c1d)